Supatra-P/cudd-words/README.md

 <img width="1440" alt="cw1" src="./src/img/cw1.png">

-Cuddwords is a dictionary web application that provides some uncommon information, including some elementary word information
+Cuddwords is a dictionary web application that provides some uncommon information, including some elementary word information.

 A word's meaning can be misleading and unhelpful.
 Cuddwords can have their own specific information on definitions, synonyms, antonyms, and examples of clearly defined words.